ZaafirRizwan/Image_Classification_using-_Sagemaker/README.md

 ## Hyperparameter Tuning
 What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

+I chose resnet18 model for this project

 Remember that your README should:
 - Include a screenshot of completed training jobs
 - Logs metrics during the training process
 - Tune at least two hyperparameters
-- Retrieve the best best hyperparameters from all your training jobs
+- Retrieve the best hyperparameters from all your training jobs

 ## Debugging and Profiling
-**TODO**: Give an overview of how you performed model debugging and profiling in Sagemaker
+Debugging and Profiling Rules are defined using sagemaker utility.
+Debugging rules include vanishing_gradient,overfit,overtraining,poor_weight_initialization are used for improving model's performance.
+Profiling Rules include loss_not_decreasing, LowGPUUtilization.
+In this project no gpu instance was used for GPU Utilitzation is zero
+Then, Debug hook and profile config is defined.
+Debug hook is used for identifying and diagnosing any issues affecting model performance and profiling config is used for collecting resources metrics to identify potential bottlenecks during training process.

 ### Results
 **TODO**: What are the results/insights did you get by profiling/debugging your model?